-In summary, the result relative to the characteristics of realitas is that they all develop with regard to what is configured in configuring, formed in forming, shaped in shaping, and made in making.
-Shaping, forming, making all signify a letting-come-here, letting-derive-from.
-We can characterize all these modes of action by a basic comportment of the Dasein which we can concisely call producing [Herstellen].
+In summary, the result relative to the characteristics of realitas is the they all develop with regard to what is configured in configuring, formed in forming, shaped in shaping, and made in making.
+Shaping, forming making all signify a letting-come-here, letting-derive-from.
+We can change terize all these modes of action by a basic comportment of the Dasein which we can concisely call producing [Herstellen].
 The characters of thingness (realitas) mentioned above, which were fixed for the first time in Greek ontology and later faded out and became formalized, that is, became part of the tradition and are now handled like well-worn coins, determine that which belongs in one way or another to the producibility of something produced.
 But to pro-duce, to place-here, Her-stellen, means at the same time to bring into the narrower or wider circuit of the accessible, here, to this place, to the Da, so that the produced being stands for itself on its own account and remains able to be found there and to lie-before there [vorliegen] as something established stably for itself.
 This is the source of the Greek term hupokeimenon, that which lies-before.
 That which first of all and constantly lies-before in the closest circle of human activity and accordingly is constantly disposable is the whole of all things of use, with which we constantly have to do, the whole of all those existent things which are themselves meant to be used on one another, the implement that is employed and the constantly used products of nature: house and yard, forest and field, sun, light and heat.
 What is thus tangibly present for dealing with (vor-handen) is reckoned by everyday experience as that which is, as a being, in the primary sense.
 Disposable possessions and goods, property, are beings; they are quite simply that which is, the Greek ousia.
-In Aristotle's time, when it already had a firm terminological meaning philosophically and theoretically, this expression ousia was still synonymous with property, possessions, means, wealth.
-The pre-philosophical proper meaning of ousia carried through to the end.
-Accordingly a being is synonymous with an at-hand
+In Aristotle's time, when it already had a firm terminological meaning philosophically and theoret ically, this expression ousia was still synonymous with property, posses sions, means, wealth.
+The pre-philosophical proper meaning of ousia ried through to the end.
+Accordingly a being is synonymous with an at-hand lexant] disposable.

-[extant] disposable.
 Essentia is only the literal translation of ousia.
-This expression essentia, which was employed for whatness, reality, expresses at the same time the specific mode of being of a being, its disposability or, as we can also say, its at-handness, which belongs to it due to its having been produced.
+This lexant aisposable.
+Essential is only the interal translation of ousia.
+This expression essentia, which was employed for whatness, reality, expresses at the same time the specific mode of being of a being, its disposability or, as the same can also say, its at-handness, which belongs to it due to its having been